 Free cash flow margin is another key indicator of financial sustainability, offering insight into whether a company can grow without relying on constant capital infusions.
 As one investor put it, “Free cash flow is a critical measure of a company’s ability to reinvest in itself without having to constantly raise money.”
 Strong free cash flow provides companies with the flexibility to drive growth, improve product offerings, and expand into new markets.

 Many investors also look at the Rule of 40, a widely recognized SaaS metric that combines revenue growth and profit margin to assess whether a company balances growth with profitability.
-In recent years, there has been a growing trend toward what some refer to as a “balanced Rule of 40,” which values an even split between growth and profitability over extreme growth at the expense of margins.
+In recent years, there has been a growing trend toward what some refer to as “a more balanced Rule of 40” or “Rule Of” where the value is split between growth and profitability over extreme growth and negative margins.
 As a seasoned SaaS investor commented, “There’s a trend toward looking at 20% growth and 20% profit margin as more sustainable than 50% growth with no profitability.”
 This balance provides a clearer view of long-term stability, making it an increasingly attractive measure for investors.
+“Rule Of” contemplates where the growth portion comes from, New ARR or Existing customer base.
+Expansion ARR is not only more efficient (CAC) but also suggests customer retention and loyalty.

 LTV to CAC Ratio